-- 6.6.
-So as to assist the trade, and until the new vehicle age limit is decided upon, any currently registered vehicle will continue to be licensed as long as they are of an appropriate condition, both mechanically and aesthetically. - 6.7.
-However and following the approval of a new policy, any new vehicle subsequently registered by those proprietors at a later date would need to comply with the stipulations of that policy. - 6.8.
-On a similar note, officers were asked by the trade to consider an extension to the age limits of vehicles whilst the consultation was in progress.
-This was agreed to and has allowed proprietors to retain and use their vehicles which are Euro compliant but have reached the current 7 (private hire) and 10 (hackney carriage) year age limit.
-This arrangement continues until Full Council has made a decision on the adoption of the draft policy, and any subsequent age limit. - 6.9.
-The below table highlights the number of Council vehicles against previous and current Emission Standards:
+- 6.5.
+So as to assist the trade, and once the new vehicle age limit is decided upon, any currently registered vehicle will continue to be licensed as long as they are of an appropriate condition, both mechanically and aesthetically. - 6.6.
+However, any new vehicle subsequently registered by those proprietors at a later date would need to comply with the new vehicle age limit and must comply with current Euro Emission Standards. - 6.7.
+On a similar note, officers have also been asked by the trade to consider an extension to the age limits of vehicles whilst this consultation is in progress.
+This will allow proprietors to retain and use their vehicles which are Euro compliant but have reached the current 7 (private hire) and 10 (hackney carriage) year age limit.
+This would be until the decision has been made on the age limit of the vehicles. - 6.8.
+For information, the below table highlights the number of Council vehicles against previous and current Emission Standards: